 Unless there’s a fire or a danger to health and safety, then things should remain quiet during the night.
 They most certainly shouldn’t start talking loudly on their own initiative!

 The error in question, according to iRobot’s documentation, is an “internal error” and I should hold the Clean button pressed for ten seconds to reset it.
 This could have waited till morning.

-I don’t have an talking digital assistant in my home, but I certainly hope they’re smarter than my Roomba when it comes to understanding the concept of quiet time.
+I don’t have a talking digital assistant or “cylinder lady” in my home.
+However, I certainly hope they’re smarter than my Roomba when it comes to understanding the concept of quiet time.